dadan-io/js-sdk-sample/README.md

 <!--the input text which will holds sharedUrl-->
 ```

-In script tag include the following
+In script tag we include the following

 ```javascript
 const recordVideoButton = new RecordVideoButton(